fortinet/github-action-version-pr/README.md

 ## Input precedences

-There are precedences for the input values to use in pull request title, description, assignees, reviewers, and labels.
+There are precedences for the input values to use in pull request *title*, *description*, *assignees*, *reviewers*, and *labels*.
 Precedences are listed in the ascending order.
 The table below uses *title* as an example, and these precedences apply to title, description, assignees, reviewers, and labels.

 | No. | Condition | Value to use |
 |-----|-----------|--------------|